 ARTICLE 19 is committed to protecting your privacy.
 We only collect data from you when you register to receive updates from us.
 We will use user data we collect from you only in accordance with the following guidelines:

 - to provide updates to you

-- to provide and improve our service to you, to notify you of any changes to our terms and conditions of use.
+- to provide and improve our service to you, to notify you of any changes to our terms and conditions of us

 Links to third party websites

 Within this website we include links to third party advice that may be of use to our users.
 When using the site, you may gain access to other websites through use of links or hypertext.
-You agree that ARTICLE 19 is not responsible for the advice given by the third party organisations or for the content or operation of such third party websites.
+In using this site you agree that ARTICLE 19 is not responsible for the advice given by the third party organisations or for the content or operation of such third party websites.